Saipem 7000: Recent projects

 The Saipem 7000 has completed 4 J-Lay pipe projects Diana, Blue Stream, Ormen Lange and Medgaz, but its main work continues to be heavy lift in the North Sea and the Gulf of Mexico.
 This includes both platform installation and removal and the addition of modules to existing platforms.

 It is currently deployed in the North Sea, approximately 27km east of Montrose, Scotland, installing the 114 jacket foundations for Seagreen offshore wind farm.

 Incident in Norway

 On 14 April 2022, the vessel suffered a lifting accident in a Norwegian fjord near Stavanger during a planned load test of the cranes.
 The main block wire broke, dropping a barge used as test weight.
 This caused the vessel to tilt, but was soon stabilized.
 Nobody was injured during the incident.

 Incident in Rotterdam

 In February 2024, while due to undergo repair work, Saipem 7000 had a fatal allision with a small vessel in the Port of Rotterdam.
-The Incident Report from the Dutch Safety Board stated that Rotterdam's pilots and the ship repair yard to carry out better planning before navigational evolutions in confined harbours.
+The Incident Report from the Dutch Safety Board stated that Rotterdam's pilots and the ship repair yard should carry out better planning before navigational evolutions in confined harbours.